-The Department of Labor plans to introduce a propose a new fiduciary rule in December 2019 after the previous version was vacated by the Fifth Circuit Court of Appeals last year.
+The Department of Labor plans to introduce a new fiduciary rule proposal in December 2019 after the previous version was vacated by the Fifth Circuit Court of Appeals last year.
 In addition, the Securities and Exchange Commission will vote on its broker advice rule, dubbed Regulation Best Interest, on June 5, 2019.

 According to an open meeting agenda on the SEC’s website, the agency “will consider whether to adopt a new rule to establish a standard of conduct for broker-dealers…when making a recommendation to a retail customer of any securities transaction or investment strategy involving securities.”

 The Department of Labor’s Spring 2019 regulatory agenda indicates that the agency plans issue a notice of proposed rulemaking in December for “Fiduciary Rule and Prohibited Transaction Exemptions.”

 Previously, in its Fall 2018 agenda, the DOL indicated that it would issue a final rule in September 2019.